kianhean/telegrambotawslambda/readme.md

 ### Telling Telegram your Bot is alive

 Send the following curl to Telegram to inform them of your endpoint.
-Replace the variables below witj your own
+Replace the variables below with your own

 ```bash
 curl --data "url=<YOUR URL ABOVE>" "https://api.telegram.org/bot<TELEGRAMAPIKEY>/setWebhook"